muniyandibg/budget/README.md

-Budget App using React Redux
+Budget App using React Redux.
 I have created this app just for learning react/redux.